Did you know that in as little as twenty-four hours, the food you eat can be changing your resident gut microbiota?

 Resistant starch has been shown to increase our core strains of microbiota.
 These are the core butyrate-producing bacteria which play a very important metabolic role in our health a provides a measure of healthy microbiome function

-Resistant starch is found in potato (which has been cooked and cooled), bananas (esp. green bananas and green banana starch and flour), cashew nuts, uncooked rolled oats, white beans and cooked lentils
+Resistant starch is found in potato (which has been cooked and cooled), bananas (esp. green bananas), cashew nuts, uncooked rolled oats, white beans and cooked lentils

 Polyphenols and other Prebiotic foods